 Whether you’re an impulse buyer or have a vice that’s draining your funds, there are ways to tackle mindless spending.
 Personal finance expert Emma Lunn gives her advice for saving.

-One in three people didn’t save any money at all over the past 12 months.
+One in three people don’t save any money at all during the course of a year, according to statistics from 2018.
 That means not saving cash for emergencies, not putting anything away for the future and, for many, not having any spare money at the end of the month.

 But why aren’t we saving?
 The answer for many of us is simply that we don’t have enough money to save.
 Or at least we think we don’t.
 We can be very irrational when it comes to spending, but it’s not impossible to switch your mindset from ‘spender’ to ‘saver’.
 Here’s how it’s done…

 1. Try the envelope budgeting method

 Your bank balance alone doesn’t give you a clear picture of your finances, as it doesn’t show when payments and Direct Debits are due.
 This is where the envelope method of budgeting can help.
-You take your monthly income; divide it into different categories such rent/mortgage, groceries, going out and entertainment, and aim to stick to your limit for each category.
+You take your monthly income; divide it into different categories such rent or mortgage, groceries, going out and entertainment, and aim to stick to your limit for each category.
 Smartphone apps such as You Need a Budget provide digital envelopes and do the maths for you.

 2. Switch it up